Collagen: Benefits for Your Skin, Muscles, and Gut

 How Do I Choose a Collagen Supplement?

 Studies show that taking a collagen supplement of 2.5 to 5 grams is ideal for getting the health benefits.
 I recommend a supplement that is clean and pure, meaning that formulas should include traceable ingredients derived from high-quality sources and are stable, clinically tested, and thoroughly studied for efficacy and safety.
 Choose a collagen supplement formulated with collagen peptides, which are broken down into microscopic compounds that the body can utilize more quickly to support collagen production, as well as the vibrancy of connective tissue.
-Search on the nutrition label for terms like “collagen peptides,” “collagen hydrolysate” or “hydrolyzed collagen” on the ingredients label of your supplement to ensure you’re getting the real thing.
+Search on the nutrition label for terms like “collagen peptides,” “collagen hydrolysate” or “hydrolyzed collagen” to ensure you’re getting the real thing.

 - Collagen is the most abundant protein in the body.

 - It works to help support the structure of various parts of the body, including skin, tissue, blood vessels, and the lining of the gut.